argoproj/argo-cd/docs/proposals/image-updater-first-class-support.md

 ```

-**NOTE:** The ApplicationSet CRD would similarly need to be updated to accommodate these fields in order to allow users to automate image updates across all their applications that may be managed by applicationSets.
+**NOTE:** At first glance it may seem redundant to have helm and kustomize configuration in `imageList` while we already have `.spec.source.helm.parameters` and `.spec.source.kustomize.images`, however, these fields are required in order to allow image updater to automate the step of specifying helm/kustomize image overrides through the application CR.
+For e.g, specifying `helm.imageTag: someImage.version` allows image updater to know that the updated image tag should be written as the value to `someImage.version` under `spec.source.helm.parameters` in the application manifest (either directly on the cluster via "argocd" write-back method or to the target write-back file via "git" write-back method)

 There is a need to introduce state by tracking the status of image Updates in the application CR.
 This is mainly important to honor application rollbacks, avoid repeated image updates in case of failure, as well as to support future use cases such as enabling image-updater to create pull requests against the source repositories.
 The above detailed `.status.imageUpdates` field could be extended to store metadata regarding pull request creation that would serve to avoid duplicate/excessive number of pull requests being opened, for example.